markowanga/kio-website-v3/content/authors/perz/_index.md

 weight: 166
 email: ""
 ---
-Bartosz is a Ph.D. student at the Department of Computational Intelligence and a member of the [Emognition](https://emotions.pwr.edu.pl) research group.
+Bartosz is a Ph.D. student at the Department of Artificial Intelligence and a member of the [Emognition](https://emotions.pwr.edu.pl) research group.
 He does his research in affective computing;  specifically he works on personalized specifically emotion recognition from physiological signals.
 Bartosz is also the head of the DaniE student research club that focuses on data analysis and machine learning.